otrenav/tabelog-scrapy/README.md

 This repository contains scraping code for a Tabelog (www.tabelog.com/en/) using either a local environment or a Google Compute Engine (GCE) instance.
 It's implemented using Python 2.7 and designed to work on Ubuntu 16.04.
+There are 14 branches in total, where each branch contains a different subset of the pages that need to be scrapped such that Tabelog's blocking mechanism is not activated.

 The idea is to not depend on various laptops locally to be able to scrape results from Tabelog without getting blocked (due to the amount of requests).